 Your faculty mentor must approve the content of your poster.
-Once you and your faculty mentor have finalized the poster content, create a design of your poster using a template: horizontal or (the vertical design is preferable).
+Once you and your faculty mentor have finalized the poster content, create a design of your poster using a template: horizontal.
 The poster can be designed by you or a professional graphic/art service (at your own expense).The Graphics and Presentations Design/Presentations Lab no longer designs posters, but will arrange for printing them (at your own expense).
 You will need to attach a pdf of the design you’ve created to the online production request.

 Poster Design Tips

 - Posters should be constructed to be mounted on screen flexes (covered with fabric) that we will provide.
 You’ll hang your poster with T-pins or Velcro (provided).